grdw/grdw/_posts/2021-11-13-project-euler-42-coded-triangle-numbers.md

 ```

 **The process**
 I'll reuse the `alphabet_value()` method from ["Names scores"](/2021/10/30/project-euler-22-names-scores.html) to determine the value of a word.
-The next step is to check if that number is a triangle number.
-Is it possible to check if a number is a triangle number, or would I need to generate the first X triangle numbers?
+The next step is to check if that number is a triangular number.
+Is it possible to check if a number is a triangular number, or would I need to generate the first X triangular numbers?
 I guess the last process might be the way to go here, considering that my math skills are a bit lacking.
 The longest word in words.txt is 14 characters long, meaning that if they were all Z's, the highest possible word value would by 364.
-The code below generates all triangle numbers up till the first triangle number higher than 364.
+The code below generates all triangular numbers up till the first triangular number higher than 364.

 ```rust
 fn triangle_number_generator() -> Vec<u32> {